Royal Bank Building (Toronto)

 The Royal Bank Building refers to two office buildings constructed for the Royal Bank of Canada in the Financial District of Toronto, Ontario, Canada:The first building is a 20-storey structure situated on the northeast corner of Yonge and King Streets.
-It was completed in 1915 and designed by the architectural firm Ross and Macdonald.
+It was completed in and designed by the architectural firm Ross and Macdonald.
 The City of Toronto recognized its historical significance by designating it under the Ontario Heritage Act in 1976.
 It is also commonly referred to by its municipal address, 2 King Street East.
-Standing at 90 meters tall, the building was the tallest in Canada until 1928.
+Standing at 90 m tall, the building was the tallest in Canada until 1928.